Yellow Dog Flyfishing Yellow Dog Flyfishing Destinations

 In terms of flies, the tarpon feed mostly on various types of minnows and other small-medium baitfish, so 3-6 inch deceivers and variants of deceivers are highly recommended.
 The river is stained a reddish-orange from tannins in the water, so colors that produce either match this coloration (orange, red, yellow) or stand out against it (black, white), preferably in combination (orange/black/white, red/black/white, yellow/chartreuse, etc).
 Standard black and black/purple flies are also highly effective in both the river and lagoons.
 Weighted flies are recommended to break the water surface quickly, and spun deer hair heads help flies push the maximum amount of water and vibrations to get tarpon excited.
 An important thing to note is that starting in 2016 only carbon steel hooks will be permitted by local authorities (no stainless).
 Note: Custom hand-tied collections are available for sale on-site.

-Not included in the package price, but available on site, is rental equipment available with Thomas & Thomas Fly Rods, Hatch fly reels, and Airflo & RIO lines, flies (custom hand-tied collections available for sale on-site), and leaders (available for sale on-site)
+Included in the package price and available with advanced notice is rental equipment from Hardy, Thomas & Thomas Fly Rods, Orvis, Hatch and Hardy fly reels, Cortland and RIO lines, and flies (custom hand-tied collections available for sale on-site).
+Leaders are not available for sale on-site.

 Package Rates